 Motion to change custody: Finally, if custodial interference carries on in flagrant disregard of standing court orders, the custodial parent can be granted sole custody with no parenting time granted to the offending party.

 The need to avoid self-help in the aftermath of custodial interference cannot be stressed enough.
 The courts are littered with cases in which custodial interference occurred and yet a custodial parent ended up penalized for exercising self-help rather than seeking a judicial remedy.
 Oftentimes, the wisest course is to seek legal representation to remedy a situation involving custodial interference.
-If you have any questions concerning child custody in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning child custody in New Jersey, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.